+Intake pipes for irrigation associated with single-family residence may be placed along the bottom of Lake Murray provided they do not interfere with navigation, ingress or egress to adjoining properties, or are in any manner hazardous.
 Water removal for residential property must be for irrigation use only.
-Property that is adjacent to the 360' and does not qualify for a dock can still obtain a water removal permit.
+Property that is adjacent to the 360' and does not qualify for a dock can still be considered for a water removal permit.